Areas of Support

-Alexander Lane Internship Endowment – supports a scholarship to be awarded each year to at least one student each spring to work with a member of the Illinois General Assembly, providing the student with challenging and rewarding assignments.
+Alexander Lane Internship Endowment – Supports an internship awarded annually each spring to a student to work with a member of the Illinois General Assembly, providing the student with challenging and rewarding assignments.

-Barbara Brown Memorial Endowment – this fund was established by the family and many other donors to honor the life and legacy of Dr. Barbara L. Brown, Ph.D., who taught at SIU Carbondale for more than 30 years.
+Barbara Brown Memorial Endowment – This fund was established by the family and several donors to honor the life and legacy of Dr. Barbara L. Brown, Ph.D., who taught at SIU Carbondale for more than 30 years.
 Proceeds of the fund will be used to continue the service and teaching of her legacy to SIU students and promote the principle that public higher education shares a responsibility to encourage public service and serve the public good.

-David Yepsen Director's Award Endowment – this award formalizes one of the first initiatives Yepsen enacted during his tenure.
-Donations to the Director's Award both help our students and commemorate David’s contribution to Paul Simon’s living legacy.
+David Yepsen Director's Award Endowment – This award formalizes one of the first initiatives Yepsen enacted during his tenure.
+Donations to the Director's Award both help our students and commemorate Yepsen's contribution to Paul Simon’s living legacy.

-Latino Heritage Legislative Internship Fund - provides students the opportunity for a paid internship working with a member of the Illinois Legislative Latino Caucus in Springfield, Illinois.
+Latino Heritage Internship Fund – Provides students the opportunity for a paid internship working with a member of the Illinois Legislative Latino Caucus in Springfield, Illinois.

-Poshard Endowment for Renewing Illinois Summit - supports the Institute's annual summit convening college and university students from across the state.
+Poshard Endowment for Renewing Illinois Summit – Supports the Institute's annual summit convening college and university students from across Illinois.
 The summit provides opportunities for participants to have a voice on critical state topics and a platform to make a creative change.

-Youth Government Day Endowment – supports the Institute’s annual high school leadership development program for students to visit the state capitol and hear from professionals in public policy, government and politics, and related fields as a way to encourage young people to consider careers in these fields.
+Youth Government Day Endowment – Supports the Institute’s annual high school leadership development program for students to visit the state capitol in Springfield, IL and hear from professionals in public policy, government, politics, and related fields as a way to encourage young people to consider careers in these fields.